scrapy/scrapy/docs/topics/spiders.rst

        described below.
 If multiple rules match the same link, the first one will be used, according to the order they're defined in this attribute.

+   This spider also exposes an overrideable method:

+   .. method:: parse_start_url(response)

+      This method is called for the start_urls responses.
+It allows to parse the initial responses and must return either a :class:`~scrapy.item.Item` object, a :class:`~scrapy.http.Request`
+      object, or an iterable containing any of them.

 Crawling rules
 ~~~~~~~~~~~~~~